SunsetQuest/BigFloat/README.md

 #### Accurate Representation of Repeating Bits - a Possible Future Feature

 Earlier, I noted there was a better way.
-While not implemented in `BigFloat`, I wanted to mention it as it is a possible addition in the future or a suggestion for some other class.
+While not implemented in BigFloat, I wanted to mention it as it is a possible addition in the future or a suggestion for some other class.
 To store repeated digits, we could introduce a new attribute called '`_repeat`.'
 If there is a value, then it's the number of least significant digits in `DataBits` that repeat.
 If zero, there are no repeating numbers; hence, this feature is not used.

 ### Decimal to Binary - Selecting the Number of Target Bits